i95der-lb/heart-patients/README.md

 - PatientTable.js
 - Graph.js

-axios (https://www.npmjs.com/package/axios) was used to call the server APIs.
+axios (https://www.npmjs.com/package/axios) was used to call the server APIs.<br />
-Material-ui (https://www.npmjs.com/package/@material-ui/core) was used to style the App.
+Material-ui (https://www.npmjs.com/package/@material-ui/core) was used to style the App. <br />
 The graph used highcharts (https://www.npmjs.com/package/highcharts).